AnaStatsGithub/stats220/index.md

 // 2/2 use of two different levels of headers
-0/2 use of two different types of bullet points (ordered or unordered) 0/2 use of bold and italics
+0/2 use of two different types of bullet points (ordered or unordered) 0/2 use of **bold** and *italics*
 1/2 use of links to other websites
-0/2 use of images, including those within your repository and those accessed from other websites 0/2 use of code fences
+1/2 use of images, including those within your repository and those accessed from other websites 0/2 use of `code fences`